The "Hottentot Carousel" at Djurs Sommerland. Photo: Everyday Racism Project DK

 “We won't change the names of the two rides in Djurs Sommerland that have been there for more than 20 years and by no means aim to offend anyone,” he told AFP.

 Two “Keep the Hottentot Carousel” groups on Facebook had jointly garnered more than 9,000 “likes” from users who said the attraction was not racist and accused the petitioners of being politically correct.
 Some of the comments were overtly racist.

-entitled "We support Djurs Sommerland the way it is" had collected over 16,000 signatures by Friday – or nearly 14 times as many as the original petition.
+Likewise, a counter-petition entitled “We support Djurs Sommerland the way it is” had collected over 16,000 signatures by Friday – or nearly 14 times as many as the original petition.

 The right-wing Jyllands-Posten daily, which in 2005 published 12 cartoons of the Prophet Mohammed that triggered violent protests in some countries, accused the Everyday Racism Project DK of seeking attention.